Lupus590/CARPG_-_An_RPG_Engine/notes/Magic.md

 everyone has some magic ability

+spells require a form of energy transfer, most commonly kinetic but can also be sound, light or heat

 magic is stored in wells which fill from the environment over time.
 Emptying your well (also known as over-drawing) is usually painful and can be deadly.

 players make their own spells from components, assembling them in somthing like a flow chart